 h) [INSERT OTHER ADVERSE EVENTS]

-Current Liabilities: a party’s financial obligations falling due for payment during the Period of Disruption.
+Current Liabilities means a party’s financial obligations falling due for payment during the Period of Disruption.

-Embedded Carbon: the Greenhouse Gas Emissions emitted during the lifecycle production, delivery and disposal of the [Products/Services].
+Embedded Carbon means the GHG Emissions emitted during the lifecycle production, delivery and disposal of the [Products/Services].

-Force Majeure: any circumstance not within a party’s reasonable control including, without limitation:
+Force Majeure means any circumstance not within a party’s reasonable control including, without limitation:

 a) terrorist attack, civil war, civil commotion or riots, war, threat of or preparation for war, armed conflict, imposition of sanctions, embargo, or breaking off of diplomatic relations;